Canadian Pacific Railway: Express

+Express operations consisted of separate cars included on existing Canadian Pacific routes, were typically charged on a less-than-carload basis, and transported a wide range of goods, including fresh goods like dairy or flowers, refrigerated goods such as fish, transport of cash and jewellery, livestock with handlers and in some cases goods that took an entire carload, such as automobiles.

+The company later expanded to shipping by transport truck.
+The company eventually became unprofitable, possibly due to competition from trucking companies, was purchased by an employee buyout in 1994 and renamed itself Interlink Systems.
+The company failed quickly, and went into receivership in 1997.

 Special trains

 Silk trains

 Between the 1890s and 1933, the CPR transported raw silk from Vancouver, where it had been shipped from the Orient, to silk mills in New York and New Jersey.
 A silk train could carry several million dollars' worth of silk, so they had their own armed guards.
 To avoid train robberies and so minimize insurance costs, they travelled quickly and stopped only to change locomotives and crews, which was often done in under five minutes.
-The silk trains had superior rights over all other trains; even passenger trains (including the Royal Train of 1939) would be put in sidings to make the silk trains' trip faster.
+The silk trains had right over all other trains; even passenger trains (including the royal train of 1939) would be put in sidings to make the silk trains' trip faster.
 At the end of World War II, the invention of nylon made silk less valuable, so the silk trains died out.

 Funeral trains

 Funeral trains would carry the remains of important people, such as prime ministers.
 As the train would pass, mourners would be at certain spots to show respect.
 Two of the CPR's funeral trains are particularly well-known.
-On 10 June 1891, the funeral train of Prime Minister Sir John A. Macdonald ran from Ottawa to Kingston, Ontario.
+On June 10, 1891, the funeral train of Prime Minister Sir John A. Macdonald ran from Ottawa to Kingston, Ontario.
 The train consisted of five heavily draped passenger cars and was pulled by 4-4-0 No. 283.
-On 14 September 1915, the funeral train of former CPR president Sir William Cornelius Van Horne ran from Montreal to Joliet, Illinois, pulled by 4-6-2 No. 2213.
+On September 14, 1915, the funeral train of former CPR president Sir William Cornelius Van Horne ran from Montreal to Joliet, Illinois, pulled by 4-6-2 No. 2213.